kevinsogo/compgen/docs_src/HELP.md

 - Interactors/interactive tasks.
 (Supported everywhere except HackerRank.) (maybe it's now time for me to learn Python coroutines...)

 - Import from existing format, not just the I/O but also all other stuff and metadata.

+- Warn if two subtasks have exactly the same files.

 - Warn absence of @import in things like kg.validator, kg.checker, kg.generators, kg.XXX